Let’s stop kidding ourselves. Reality’s a massive information network with a gazillion switches packing it into some thing. Something changing.

 Ultimate reality, all of it… Life surprises.
 Surprises are sparks.
 (An excerpt from Amazing Truths About Conscious Awareness)

 When we work our way into meditation or deep sleep, we pull down some walls, roll up the sidewalks and wander freely through altered awareness.
-We see things we’re taught to pass off as dreams, as if dreams don’t count.
+We see things.
+We pass them off as dreams, as if dreams don’t count.

-This installment, …And Night is the second in the final section of my book, A Million Different Things: Meditations of The World’s Happiest Man.
+This Internal-External Realities Meditation comes from the final section of A Million Different Things: Meditations of The World’s Happiest Man.
 It’s concerned with the strange, maybe imaginary, border between our internal and external realities.

-A Million Different Things: …And Night, Meditation #1 Rambling on… That’s what life is, you know, a ramble.
+A Million Different Things: …And Night, Meditation #1 by David Stone Rambling on… That’s what life is, you know, a ramble.
 I changed my thinking a while back about how all that apparent motion goes.
-Like most, I’ve thought of my life’s course as passing along a trail, following a thread with a
+Like most, I’ve thought of my life’s course as passing along a trail, […]

-Going Home: Illusions About Reality There must once have been at least a jiffy of wholeness, a twinkle in the cohesion of seamless belonging.
+About Going Home Illusions… There must once have been at least a jiffy of wholeness, a twinkle in the cohesion of seamless belonging.
 Every cell may contain the residues in its universal library.
 Our desire to rejoin seasons every step, pushing against the gravity of reason.
 It’s a […]